What is Stowe Rocks?

 What is an “auto-belay”?

-We have 8 TruBlue Auto Belay devices allow a solo climber to hook-in and be belayed by the device while climbing.
-As the climber ascends, the Auto Belay automatically reels in the nylon webbing, to which the climber is attached, providing gentle tension as the climber goes up the wall.
+Auto Belay devices allow a solo climber to hook-in and be belayed by the device while climbing.
+As the climber ascends, the auto belay automatically reels in the nylon webbing, to which the climber is attached, providing gentle tension as the climber ascends.
 When the climber “tops out” at the end of their route, or falls, the auto belay gently lowers the climber back to the floor of the climbing wall.
 Allowing solo climbers to get a lot of climbing in a short amount of time!

-What do I need to do, to manually belay a climber at Stowe Rocks?
+What do I need to do to be able to Top Rope belay a climber at Stowe Rocks?

 You will need to pass a belay test, designed to show the Stowe Rocks staff that you know how to belay and communicate effectively with your climbing partner.
 To take the belay test, you must be 13 years of age or older.